Xon77/Live4Bubbles/README.md

 **Spatial:**
 - `1Spa` to `8Spa` - Spatial positioning.

-See the [wiki](https://github.com/Xon77/Live4Bubbles/wiki) for more details.
+See the [wiki](https://github.com/Xon77/Live4Bubbles/wiki) for more details (under construction and constant updates).

 ---